onivim/reason-oniguruma/README.md

-# reason-onigurama
+# reason-oniguruma
-ReasonML bindings for the Onigurama RegEx engine
+ReasonML bindings for the Oniguruma RegEx engine